natenka/pyneng-book-en/docs/source/book/14_regex/2b_spec_sym_repetition.rst

 ``?``
 ~~~~~

-In the last example, the regular expression indicates that the dot is optional, but at the same time determines that it can appear many times.
+In the last example, regular expression indicates that the dot is optional, but at the same time determines that it can appear many times.

 In this situation, it is more logical to use a question mark.
 It denotes zero or one repetition of a preceding expression or symbol.
-Now the regular expression looks like ``\w+\.?\w+@\w+\.\w+``:
+Now regular expression looks like ``\w+\.?\w+@\w+\.\w+``:

 .. code:: python